 Our custom built six degree of motion sim is fully enclosed and creates total movement and actual flight characteristics.
 It is used for high end training in our high performance aircraft.
 This includes jet training, turboprop training, large twin engine training and complex aircraft training.
 We wanted to give an actual aircraft feel that some sims just do not do.

 Our initial instrument sim can give you procedure training including the initial sim training required for the instrument rating, six month instrument competency checks, Garmin 1000 and Garmin 530 training and part of the instrument proficiency training if you are too late to complete an instrument currency.
 The primary sim is in addition to our full six degree of motion sim.
 We can also set up the primary sim for several different aircraft types.
+By appointment only.

 We have numerous courses available for all levels of pilots.
 We can do pre-check ride preps with a retired DPE.
 We have standard courses and can put together a custom course for your needs.
 Just contact us on our contact form and tell us what your experience level is what you need help with.
 We can provide pre-aircraft check outs for most aircraft and focus on emergency procedures.
 We specialize in twin engine emergency training.